BRANCHlab/metasnf/README.md

 clustering cluster solutions and manually examining a few solutions from the qualitatively distinct “meta clusters” that emerge.

-## Work in progress:

--   [ ] Change in package name
--   [ ] Capability of defining custom distance metrics (including feature weights)
--   [ ] Capability of defining custom SNF-level weights
--   [ ] New visualization functions and improvements to existing visualization functions
--   [ ] Adapt parallel processing variant of batch_snf to reflect the
-    above changes
--   [ ] Updated vignette(s) to fully document basic and advance usage of
-    the package
--   [ ] Add tests / make package CRAN ready

 ## Recent updates:

 -   [x] Changes in function names